cooelf/SemBERT/README.md

-# Semantics-aware BERT for Language Understanding
+# SemBERT: Semantics-aware BERT for Language Understanding

-Codes for the paper **Semantics-aware BERT for Language Understanding** in AAAI 2020
+Codes for the paper **[Semantics-aware BERT for Language Understanding](https://www.researchgate.net/publication/339301633_Semantics-aware_BERT_for_Language_Understanding)** in AAAI 2020

-*working in progress

 ### **Overview**